matiasvlevi/Dann/README.md

 What it does:
 ------------
-Dannjs allows you to create any Deep Neural Network and train it with a dataset.
+Dannjs allows you to create Deep Neural Networks, feed them, train them & save/load their weights.

 How it works:
 ------------